Meandering Through Time

 Execution at Pontefract

 Following his arrest, Thomas Vaughan was escorted under guard, the one hundred and eleven miles to the castle town of Pontefract.
-The route taken is not known, however, one way would to be Watling Street, along the Fosse Way and Ermine Street and then the final part of the journey along what is known as Roman Ridge on which Pontefract is situated.
-A small mounted company such as Vaughan's guard, could expect to cover about thirty miles a day, so it can be estimated that they would arrive in Pontefract on or about the 4th of May.
+The route taken is not known, however, one way would be Watling Street, along the Fosse Way and Ermine Street and then the final part of the journey along what is known as Roman Ridge on which Pontefract is situated.
+A small mounted company such as Vaughan's guard could expect to cover about thirty miles a day, so it can be estimated that they would arrive in Pontefract on or about the 4th of May.

 Pontefract Castle was deemed one of the most impregnable castles in the country, in Shakespeare Richard III, Anthony, Earl Rivers states